Last Updated: July 9, 2020 (minor updates)

 If you have access to old Y DNA data from Ancestry.com or from any lab that used the Sorenson 33 or 46 marker test, you may transfer it to FTDNA.
 A straight transfer is not sufficient.
 In order for it to qualify for the project, you must order a transfer+upgrade product and do a swab from FTDNA so that your results will be better aligned with FTDNA's test and so that you'll be enabled for matches in FTDNA's database.
 See: Transfer DNA and also the $58 transfer+upgrade Y products.

-The project will be relying increasingly on Big Y, the SNP discovery test.
+The project is relying increasingly on Big Y, the SNP discovery test.
+The project wants men interested in and committed to more extensive Y testing and are willing to take Big Y, the SNP discovery test, given the optimal financial circumstances.
 Yes, we know it is expensive.
 Hopefully, there will be future sales, and competitive pressures to push the price down.
 We suggest saving up for it over time, and ask friends and relatives who want to give you a gift to contribute to your testing "kitty".
 Hold on to that collection for the next good sale opportunity.
-Big Y 500 testing will also complete your STR marker testing.
-The price will vary, depending on how much STR testing you've completed.____________________________________
+Big Y testing will also complete your STR marker testing.
+The price will vary, depending on how much STR testing you've completed.

 Click Account Settings | Account Information.
 Under Contact Information | My Personal Story, state who you are and where your project surname lineage was from.
 If you are not the tester, state how you are related to the tester.